MicrosoftDocs/cpp-docs/docs/porting/upgrading-projects-from-earlier-versions-of-visual-cpp.md

 9. Errors that were introduced in the tools.
 If you encounter an issue, report it to the Visual C++ team through your normal support channels or by using the [Visual Studio C++ Developer Community](https://developercommunity.visualstudio.com/spaces/62/index.html) page.

 Some upgraded projects and solutions can be built successfully without modification.
-However, for older projects, it likely that it will require changes to project settings as well as source code.
-The C++ code editor displays red squiggles under the errors, and green squiggles to indicate warnings flagged by the default code analysis tools.
+However, most projects will likely require changes to project settings as well as source code.
 There is no single correct way to go about fixing these, but some kind of phased approach is recommended.
 Before starting, review [Overview of potential upgrade issues](../porting/overview-of-potential-upgrade-issues-visual-cpp.md) for more information on many kinds of common errors.

  1. Set the Platform Toolset, C++ Language Standard, and Windows SDK version (if applicable) to the desired versions. (**Project** > **Properties** > **Configuration Properties** > **General**)
  1. If you have a lot of errors, turn off the [permissive-](../build/permissive-standards-conformance.md) option (**Project** > **Properties** > **Configuration Properties** > **C/C++** > **Language**) and [code analysis](/visualstudio/code-quality/code-analysis-for-c-cpp-overview) (**Project** > **Properties** > **Configuration Properties** > **Code Analysis**) option temporarily to reduce the error count.